 Step 5: Use an App

 This step isn’t for everyone since it takes up hours of time, but if you have time to spare, then definitely take a stab at it.
 I use apps to organize my closet since most of the time, since I have to put my seasonal clothes in boxes so they don’t take up room in my closet.
 There are several fashion apps that let you take photos of every piece of clothing you own and helps you organize them, create outfits and group them by event.
 Say you have a trip coming up and you want to start thinking about what to pack, you can create a group for that and style outfits on your phone.

 Step 6: Get Better Hangers

-Get thin velvet hangers like these.
+Get thin velvet hangers.
 They’ll make your closet look more organized, take up less space, and nothing ever falls off them.
 ‘Nuff said.

 Step 7: Hang Your Clothes Backward

 Hear me out on this one.
 Although it seems like a pain in the neck to hang your clothes in the opposite direction, it helps you remember what you have and have not worn that season.
 The idea is, if you use an article of clothing and take the hanger out of the closet, you will put it back the right way and see that you have already used it.
 It may seem a bit extreme to some, but with New York City-sized closets, this step is important.
 I give myself a five-month window to use clothes for that specific season.
 If the hangers are still in the opposite direction by the end of those five months, I sell them or give them away to charity.
 It is that simple!
 Like I said, do not hold on to clothes that you do not wear.